cheritesh-chouhan/SoC---BLOCKCHAIN/README.md

 This week we learnt about what exactly is ethereum and Web3.0 and BlockChain Technology Web3.0 basically provides digital ownership of assets and it decentralises the internet Web2.0 has a central framework for the internet.
 Ethereum is a type of cryptocurrency used in the exchange of NFTs and other Digitalised asseets which is also used in BlockChain Technologies.

 Languages/Frameworks/Libraries :

+Week 4:
+This week we moved into the development phase We started by creating a dummy blockchain using JavaScript and finally moved on to " solidify " and started writing Blockchain Applications.
+There is this tutorial on loom with cryptozombies which fascinated me a lot and I am currently working on that.

+Languages/Frameworks/Libraries : Solidify